CSS Guide Part 2 – Inline, Internal or External CSS. Know What Is The Difference

 </head>

-You would get lightgrey background color and paragraphs with 20 point, black font will now be applied to this single .html page.
+You will get a light grey background color and paragraphs with 20 points, black font will now be applied to this single .html page.

-And finally, external CSS are saved as .css files and can be used to determine the appearance of an entire website through one file.
-To use an external style sheet your HTML document need to include header section that links to the external style sheet which looks something like that:
+Finally, external CSS is saved as .css files and can be used to determine the appearance of an entire website through one file.
+To use an external style sheet your HTML document needs to include a header section that links to the external style sheet which looks something like this:

 <head>